mitzsch/mpv-winbuild-cmake/README.md

 The final `build64` folder's size will be around ~15GB.

+## Building the other mpv version

+After successfully building one version simply rerunning ninja for the other version does not really work.
+This is because of the same name of ffmpeg and how packages are detected.
+For the detection system, there is no difference, between ffmpeg-otruehd and ffmpeg-ntruehd, both are called ffmpeg.
+This leads to a version mismatch after recompiling the other version.
+To circumvent this, you have to run:

+  ninja ffmpeg-ntruehd-removeprefix ffmpeg-ntruehd-removeprefix

+Also run this:

+  ninja nettle-removeprefix luajit-removeprefix fontconfig-removeprefix libsrt-removeprefix spirv-cross-removeprefix libzvbi-removeprefix vulkan-removeprefix libjxl-removeprefix

+This is needed as for some reason those packages tend to fail when recompiling...
+Running the above ninja command may result in an error output, don´t worry that is expected.
+When this is done, re-run ninja for the other version you want to compile.
+Done!

 ## Building Software (Second Time)

 To build mpv for a second time:

     ninja update

+Better also run:

+   ninja ffmpeg-ntruehd-removeprefix ffmpeg-ntruehd-removeprefix

+If it fails, also run:

+  ninja nettle-removeprefix luajit-removeprefix fontconfig-removeprefix libsrt-removeprefix spirv-cross-removeprefix libzvbi-removeprefix vulkan-removeprefix libjxl-removeprefix

 After that, build mpv as usual: